flatironinstitute/finufft/docs/opts.rst

 * if ``opts.modeord=1``: frequency indices are ordered ``0,1,2,3,-4,-3,-2,-1`` (FFT ordering)

+``chkbnds``: whether to check the nonuniform points lie in the correct bounds.

-``chkbnds``: if 0, input nonuniform points x, y, z, are fed straight into the spreader which assumes (for speed) that they lie in :math:`[-3\pi,3\pi)`.
-Points outside will cause a segfault.
-If 1, the nonuniform points are checked to lie in this interval, and the library exits with an error code and message to stderr.
-The trade-off is that this checking can lose several % in overall speed, especially in low-precision 3D transforms.
+*  ``opts.chkbnd=0``: input nonuniform points in the arrays `x`, `y`, `z`, are fed straight into the spreader which assumes (for speed) that they lie in :math:`[-3\pi,3\pi)`.
+Points outside of this will then cause a segfault.

+*  ``opts.chkbnd=1``: the nonuniform points are checked to lie in this interval, and if any are found not to, the library exits with an error code and message to stderr.
+The trade-off is that simply doing this checking can lose several % in overall speed, especially in low-precision 3D transforms.

 Diagnostic options
 ~~~~~~~~~~~~~~~~~~~~~~~

 ``debug``: Controls the amount of debug/timing output to stdout.
 0 is silent, 1 prints some information, and 2 more.

 ``spread_debug``: Controls the amount of debug/timing output from the spreader/interpolator.
-0 is silent, 1 prints some timing information, and 2 can print thousands of lines since it includes one line per subproblem.
+0 is silent, 1 prints some timing information, and 2 can print thousands of lines since it includes one line per `subproblem'.

-``showwarn``: if

-***
+``showwarn``: Whether to print warnings (which go to stderr).
+0 suppresses such warnings, while 1 prints them.

 Algorithm performance options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+``nthreads``: Number of threads to use.
+This sets the number of threads FINUFFT will use in FFTW, bin-sorting, and spreading/interpolation steps.
+This number of threads also controls the batch size for vectorized transforms (ie ``ntr>1`` :ref:`here <c>`).
+Setting ``opts.nthreads=0`` uses all threads available (up to an internal maximum that has been chosen based on performance; see ``MAX_USEFUL_NTHREADS`` in ``include/defs.h``).
+For repeated small problems it can be advantageous to use a small number, such as 1.

+``fftw``: FFTW planning mode.
+The default FFTW plan is ``FFTW_ESTIMATE``; however if you will be making multiple calls, consider ``fftw=FFTW_MEASURE``, which could spend many seconds planning, but will give a faster run-time when called again from the same process.
+Note that FFTW plans are saved (by FFTW's library) automatically from call to call in the same executable (incidentally, also in the same MATLAB/octave or python session); there is a small overhead for lookup of such plans, which with many repeated small problems can motivate use of the :ref:`guru interface <guru>`.

 ``spread_sort``: Sorting mode within the spreader/interpolator.
 0 never sorts, 1 always sorts, and 2 uses a heuristic to decide whether to sort or not.
 Generally it is not worth sorting in 1D type 2 transforms, or when the number of nonuniform points is small.

 ***

-  To get the fastest run-time, we recommend that you experiment firstly with:
-``fftw``, ``upsampfac``, and ``spread_sort``, detailed below.
-If you are having crashes, set ``chkbnds=1`` to see if illegal ``x`` non-uniform point coordinates are being input.

-Notes on various options:

-``spread_sort``: the default setting is ``spread_sort=2``
-which applies the following heuristic rule: in 2D or 3D always sort, but in 1D, only sort if N (number of modes) > M/10 (where M is number of nonuniform pts).

-``fftw``:
-The default FFTW plan is ``FFTW_ESTIMATE``; however if you will be making multiple calls, consider ``fftw=FFTW_MEASURE``, which could spend many seconds planning, but will give a faster run-time when called again.
-Note that FFTW plans are saved (by FFTW's library) automatically from call to call in the same executable (incidentally, also in the same MATLAB/octave or python session).

 ``upsampfac``: This is the internal factor by which the FFT is larger than the number of requested modes in each dimension.
 We have built efficient kernels